turingschool/career-development-curriculum/module_one/learning_to_pair.md

 Note: your Relating Style is not listed in your Top 4 qualities; ask Allison to create a report for you on this if you want to know more.

 **Pairin Example:**
-Cold call 1-2 people: Using the chart on Slide #15 which shows the relating styles of the Parent Ego state across both cohorts:
+**Facilitator #1:** Cold call 1-2 people: Using the chart on Slide #15 which shows the relating styles of the Parent Ego state across both cohorts:

 * What do you notice about your cohorts?
 * How could people work together across opposite sides of this spectrum?